Sign Up for a Free Account

 Overview

-Meningitis is an inflammatory condition of the coverings of the brain and spinal cord and can occur in the setting of infection, autoimmune disorders, medications, and neoplasia (116; 60).
-Viral causes of meningitis are more common than bacterial etiologies in industrialized countries and occur more frequently in children under 5 years of age and in immunocompromised individuals.
-The annual incidence of viral meningitis is estimated to be between 0.26 and 17 cases per 100,000 persons in the United States, with an annual cost of $200 to $300 million (81; 97).
-Enteroviruses cause most viral meningitis cases, with up to 19 cases per 100,000 persons annually, followed by herpes simplex virus 2 and varicella zoster virus.
-West Nile virus can also cause meningitis in addition to other central nervous system complications and is currently the most common cause of summer epidemic viral meningitis in the United States (97).
+Meningitis is an inflammatory condition of the coverings of the brain and spinal cord and can occur in the setting of infection, autoimmune disorders, medications, and neoplasia (129; 69).
+Viral causes of meningitis are more common than bacterial etiologies across the globe and occur more frequently in children under 5 years of age and in immunocompromised individuals (40).
+The annual incidence of viral meningitis is estimated to be between 0.26 and 17 cases per 100,000 persons in the United States, with higher rates in the summer and fall.
+Viral meningitis carries an annual cost of $200 to $300 million (92; 108; 11).
+Incidence is in general similar across the globe (81; 40; 98; 61).
+Non-polio enteroviruses cause most viral meningitis cases, followed by herpes simplex virus and varicella zoster virus.
+Arboviruses, such as West Nile virus, can also cause meningitis in addition to other central nervous system complications (108).

 Key points